Will ASIC ban you from being a director of other companies?

 Also, there is provision under the Corporations Act (Section 206F) for ASIC to disqualify a person from managing a corporation for up to 5 years if the person has been an officer of two or more companies that have entered liquidation within the previous seven years.
 ASIC is required to consider a few things in determining whether or not it should ban a person from acting as a director:

 - whether any of the companies were related to one another;

 - the person’s conduct in relation to the management of the company; and

 - whether the disqualification would be in the public interest.

 Lastly, if a person is convicted of an offence that is a contravention of the Corporations Act and is punishable by imprisonment for a period of greater than 12 months, then the person is automatically disqualified from acting as a director of a company for the same period of time (Section 206B).
 Remember, it is quite a rare thing for a Director to be convicted of an Offence under the Corporations Act.

 That’s the law above, but it is a little different in practice.
 Remembering that there are over 10,000 company liquidations every year and in hundreds or perhaps even thousands of those cases the situation will arise where a director has been a director of two or more companies entering liquidation.
 It is simply beyond ASIC’s resources to seek to ban every director that could be banned.
-Every year there are a couple of hundred director bannings out of the 10,000 or so company liquidations.
+Every year there are less than one hundred director bannings out of the 10,000 or so company liquidations.
 So in practice ASIC will look at a director banning where there are a number, probably well in excess of two, “strikes” against a directors name.

 If the above advice has not answered your questions you might want to review the following pages and downloadable Information Sheets: